 What is the best protein to build muscle?

-Varying your protein sources in your diet can help assure you get a wide range of amino acids.
-Research shows that protein sources high in the amino acid leucine can increase muscle growth.3 Dairy foods, like whey protein, are high in leucine.
+The best proteins for muscle growth are ‘complete’ proteins, which contain all nine essential amino acids.
+Varying your protein sources ensures you get a wide range of amino acids.
+Research shows that protein sources high in the amino acid leucine, such as dairy foods, are particularly effective for increasing muscle growth.3

 What is the best vegan protein for muscle growth?